-N Grades Received
+N Grades Received Must be Removed Before

-Summer term
+Summer term August of the following

-Fall term
+calendar year

-December 1 of the following calendar year
+Fall term December 1 of the following

-Winter term

-Winter term

-Spring term

-Must be Removed Before

-August of the following calendar year
+calendar year

-March 1 of the following calendar year
+Winter term March 1 of the following

+calendar year

-May 1 of the following calendar year
+Spring term May 1 of the following

+calendar year

-- S Satisfactory a satisfactory grade given for thesis or in non-credit courses. - Y Audit course for which no credit is given. - M Missing symbol used on grade reports to inform student that grade has not been received from instructor.
+Satisfactory - a satisfactory grade given for thesis or in non-credit courses.

+- Audit course for which no credit is given. - Missing symbol used on grade reports to inform student that grade has not been received from instructor.